The Academy’s White Compromise Problem

 2018: A Groundbreaking Year for Film

 Blindspotting is essential viewing, causing a visceral reaction like Do the Right Thing did almost 30 years ago.
-It is the most important film of the year that tackles police misconduct, racial profiling, identity, and gentrification, unlike any film I have seen in modern film history.
+It is the most important film of the year.
+It tackles police misconduct, racial profiling, identity, and gentrification, unlike any film I have seen in modern film history.
 There are such thought-provoking scenes, so moving, I have never seen their like put on film before.
-You have the parking lot “blow up” between Collin (Daveed Diggs) and Miles (the electric Rafael Casal), along with the companion scene when Miles then goes home to talk to his girlfriend Ashley (a scene-stealing Jasmine Cephas-Jones) sitting at a kitchen table.
+You have the parking lot “blow up” between Collin (Daveed Diggs) and Miles (the electric Rafael Casal).
+Along with the companion scene, Miles then goes home to talk to his girlfriend Ashley (a scene-stealing Jasmine Cephas-Jones) sitting at a kitchen table.

 That was 30 years ago.
 Films are products of their times, and look what has happened in the United States today.
-The current administration was elected and now gives a platform to groups that support hate instead of groups looking for a platform to help spread ideas that support hope and equality.
-There are times in this film that are so moving that they cause a visceral reaction for the right and wrong reasons.
+The current administration was elected and now gives groups that support hate instead of people looking for a platform spreading hope and equality.
+There are times in this film that are so moving that they cause a visceral reaction.
+For the right and wrong reasons.
 One is a retelling of a lynching by Jerome Turner (played by the great Harry Belafonte in a powerful turn) to a group of young activists.
 The other is when Lee ties it all together with clips of events happening in the US today.
-Lee just melded together with a fictional world and pulled back the curtain on his audience many didn’t want to see.
+Lee just melded together with a fictional world.
+He then pulled back the curtain on his audience many didn’t want to see.

-Then, we have Barry Jenkins’ masterpiece If Beale Street Could Talk, his third feature film that is an overall testament of how enduring love is extended to everyone around us.
+Then, we have Barry Jenkins’ masterpiece If Beale Street Could Talk, his third feature film, an overall testament of how enduring love is extended to everyone around us.
 If Beale Street Could Talk is the familial dream placed under a metaphorical grey cloud-covered canopy that celebrates the few precious rays of light, celebrated with joyous, life-affirming fulfillment.
-The result is the finest adaption this decade, and a beautiful rendition of Baldwin’s novel, so much so the characters are practically lifted off the pages and come vividly to life in front of your eyes.
+The result is the finest adaption this decade.
+A beautiful rendition of Baldwin’s novel.
+So much so the characters are practically lifted off the pages and come vividly to life in front of your eyes.
 Jenkins captures 1970s Harlem, which was the end of the great migration, residents who couldn’t afford to leave because of racial, economic disparity, the popular practice of blockbusting, and illegal police actions.

 1989-1994 in Film

-I see many parallels with 2018 films with nominations from a period of film from 1989 to 1994 that left out multiple cultural touchstones.
-Multiple films are still relevant today that was patted on the head, like little kids doing a good deed.
+I see many parallels with 2018 films with nominations from 1989 to 1994 that left multiple cultural touchstones.
+Multiple films are still relevant today that were patted on the head, like little kids doing a good deed.
 Many were given nominations for screenplays, director (huge at the time, more on that later), and editing.
 The lack of minor classes nominated in the acting categories is apparent, as we know, and still is troubling today.
-Of the following films, we will look at below, all were left off the Best Picture nominees.
+Of the following films, we will look at them below.
+All were left off the Best Picture nominees.

 1990 Best Picture Winner: Driving Miss Daisy

-1990 Remaining Best Picture Nominees: Born on the Fourth of July, Dead Poets Society, Field of Dreams, My Left Foot
+Remaining Best Picture Nominees: Born on the Fourth of July, Dead Poets Society, Field of Dreams, My Left Foot

-1990 Should Have Been Nominated for Best Picture: Do the Right Thing
+Should Have Been Nominated for Best Picture: Do the Right Thing

-1990 Should Have Won Best Picture Redo: Do the Right Thing
+Should Have Won Best Picture Redo: Do the Right Thing

-1990 Who Should Go?: Field of Dreams
+Who Should Go?: Field of Dreams

 1991 Best Picture Winner: Silence of the Lambs

-1991 Remaining Best Picture Nominees: Beauty and the Beast, Bugsy, JFK, The Prince of Tides
+Remaining Best Picture Nominees: Beauty and the Beast, Bugsy, JFK, The Prince of Tides

-1991 Should Have Been Nominated for Best Picture: Boyz n the Hood
+Should Have Been Nominated for Best Picture: Boyz n the Hood

-1991 Should Have Won Best Picture Redo: JFK
+Should Have Won Best Picture Redo: JFK

-1991 Who Should Go?
+Who Should Go?
 Bugsy

 1994 Best Picture Winner: Unforgiven

-1994 Remaining Best Picture Nominees: The Crying Game, A Few Good Men, Howards End, Scent of a Woman
+Remaining Best Picture Nominees: The Crying Game, A Few Good Men, Howards End, Scent of a Woman

-1994 Should Have Been Nominated for Best Picture: Malcolm X
+Should Have Been Nominated for Best Picture: Malcolm X

-1994 Should Have Won Best Picture Redo: Malcolm X
+Should Have Won Best Picture Redo: Malcolm X

 Malcolm X was voted the best film of 1994 by Roger Ebert.
 He called it “one of the great screen biographies, celebrating the sweep of an American life that bottomed out in prison before its hero reinvented himself.”
 Looking back at it now, it still may be the greatest biographical film ever made, with Malcolm X being gunned down and the chase out of the hall for his killers, still burnt in my memory.
 White-washing was not talked about in the 90s like it is today, and believe it or not, Washington’s casting as the main protagonist was under controversy at the time.

 1995 Best Picture Winner: Forrest Gump

-1995 Remaining Best Picture Nominees: Four Weddings and a Funeral, Pulp Fiction, The Shawshank Redemption, Quiz Show
+Remaining Best Picture Nominees: Four Weddings and a Funeral, Pulp Fiction, The Shawshank Redemption, Quiz Show

-1995 Should Have Been Nominated for Best Picture: Hoop Dreams
+Should Have Been Nominated for Best Picture: Hoop Dreams

-1995 Should Have Won Best Picture Redo: Hoop Dreams
+Should Have Won Best Picture Redo: Hoop Dreams

-1995 Who Should Go?
+Who Should Go?
 Four Weddings and a Funeral

 We haven’t even touched politics yet.
 In the above period described, all were under Republican White Houses.
-Under the Obama administration, you had Best Picture winners 12 Years a Slave and Moonlight; now, under the Republican Trump White House, you have Green Book is more of a “white compromise” nominee than the other above-mentioned films.
-I read a tweet from a film critic proposing a film he saw last spring was a direct reflection of the new Trump White House; I’m starting to think it may be Green Book.
+Under the Obama administration, you had Best Picture winners 12 Years a Slave and Moonlight.
+Under the Republican Trump White House, Green Book is more of a “white compromise” nominee than the other above-mentioned films.
+I read a tweet from a film critic proposing a film he saw last spring was a direct reflection of the new Trump White House.
+I’m starting to think it may be Green Book.

-Driving Miss Daisy was a very good film, but the parallels with Green Book are obvious, with the main roles reversed.
+Driving Miss Daisy was a very good film.
+However, the parallels with Green Book are obvious, with the main roles reversed.
 Was Daisy a “white compromise” with Academy voters instead of Do the Right Thing?
 Is Green Book, exactly 30 years later, reflecting the same thought process under Republican administrations?
 Is the Academy sacrificing art for mainstream appeal?
 These are the questions that need to be asked.

 In other words, it is not a product of how far we have come but a product of how far we are currently away.